Please see below the frequently asked questions about adopting a child from Vietnam.

 I want to find information about my birth parents and my old orphanage, what are the resources for adoption records?

 Vietnamese adoption records are usually retained at the Vietnamese Department of Justice of the province where the child was adopted.
 We suggest you contact the Department of Adoptions, Ministry of Justice of Vietnam, which is the Vietnamese central authority for intercountry adoption, for their recommendation.
 Their contact information can be found here.

-In addition, records on past immigrant visa issuances would become part of an individual’s alien file retained by U.S. Citizenship and Immigration Services (USCIS) which may be obtained through the Freedom of Information Act (FOIA) process.
+In addition, records on past immigrant visa issuances become part of an individual’s alien file, which is retained by U.S. Citizenship and Immigration Services (USCIS) and may be obtained through the Freedom of Information Act (FOIA) process.
 You may follow this and link for information on how to make a proper request.